Psykotikism/Mutant_Tanks/README.md

 			// Minimum: 0.1
 			// Maximum: 9999999999.0
 			"Regen Interval"				"1.0"

+			// The Super Tank regenerates this much health each time.
+			// Positive numbers: The Super Tank will stop regenerating health when it reaches this number.
+			// Negative numbers: The Super Tank will stop losing health when it reaches this number.
+			// Minimum: -65535
+			// Maximum: 65535
+			"Regen Limit"					"65535"
 		}
 		// The Super Tank respawns.
 		// Requires "st_respawn.smx" to be installed.